spiffe/spiffe/standards/SPIFFE_Broker_Endpoint.md

 ## Abstract

-The SPIFFE Broker Endpoint is a dedicted endpoint for trusted infrastructure components in SPIFFE.
+The SPIFFE Broker Endpoint is a dedicated endpoint for trusted infrastructure components in SPIFFE.
 It offers specific APIs that are not targeted to workloads but components in the infrastructure that can act on behalf of workloads and request corresponding SVIDs.

 ## Table of Contents